sofiabsilva/learning-path/100DaysOfCode/R02Log.md

 #### :mortar_board: Answering Questions & Prepping

 **Today's Progress:** Completed the questions for Pset5.
 Started thinking about how to solve the problem itself.

+### Day 44: October 6, 2018
+#### :mortar_board: Problem Solving

+**Today's Progress:** Sort of loosing my mind with this Pset...
+I feel like this is going to take forever.
+But oh well, selected a hash function to use for the dictionary and started writing some code with the help of the walkthrough, but I don't feel confortable at all with it.
+Let the debugging begin.